Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has gone 8-2 over its last 10 contests, with an 8-2 record against the spread during that span.
+- Miami is 8-2 against the spread and 8-2 overall in its last 10 games.

-- The Heat have hit the over in seven of their past 10 games.
+- The Heat have gone over the total in seven of their past 10 games.

 Celtics vs. Heat Betting Splits